 If you find yourself stuck with a brand but no engaged customer base, I encourage you to reach out.
 I offer a program, the Multi-Six Figure Etsy Blueprint, which may be an excellent fit for your situation.

+Can I successfully brand generic products like t-shirts and hats on Etsy?
 While it’s possible to build a brand around products like t-shirts and hats, it requires creating meaningful, customer-centric designs that resonate with your target audience.
 The key is to establish a brand that customers genuinely care about.

+How do I know when it’s the right time to add my brand name to products?
 The right time to add your brand name to products is typically when you’ve reached around 5,000 orders, and you’re experiencing growing multi-item orders.
 It’s crucial to gauge your customers’ interest through platforms like Instagram before proceeding.

+What should I focus on when trying to build a cult-like following for my brand?
 When building a devoted following, focus on creating a lifestyle and meaning that your customers can relate to.
 Make it about them, not just your products.
 Concentrate 80% of your efforts on connecting with your customers on a personal level, and allocate the remaining 20% to showcasing your merchandise.
 Encourage your customers to engage with you on various platforms outside of Etsy, such as YouTube, podcasts, and Instagram.

 Hello!